ClaudiuGeorgiu/Obfuscapk/README.md

 ### [Reflection](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/reflection) \[Code]

-> This technique analyzes the existing code looking for method invocations of the app, ignoring the calls to the Android framework (see `AdvancedReflection`).
+> This technique analyzes the existing code looking for method invocations of the app, ignoring the calls to the
-If it finds an instruction with a suitable method invocation (i.e., no constructor methods, public visibility, enough free registers, etc.) such invocation is redirected to a custom method that will invoke the original method using the Reflection APIs.
+> Android framework (see `AdvancedReflection`).
+If it finds an instruction with a suitable method invocation
+> (i.e., no constructor methods, public visibility, enough free registers, etc.) such invocation is redirected to
+> a custom method that will invoke the original method using the Reflection APIs.

 ### [Reorder](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/reorder) \[Code]

 > This technique consists of changing the order of basic blocks in the code.
-When a branch instruction is found, the condition is inverted (e.g., _branch if lower than_, becomes _branch if greater or equal than_) and the target basic blocks are reordered accordingly.
+When a branch instruction is found, the
+> condition is inverted (e.g., _branch if lower than_, becomes _branch if greater or equal than_) and the target basic
-Furthermore, it also randomly re-arrange the code abusing `goto` instructions.
+> blocks are reordered accordingly.
+Furthermore, it also randomly re-arranges the code abusing `goto` instructions.

 ### [ResStringEncryption](https://github.com/ClaudiuGeorgiu/Obfuscapk/tree/master/src/obfuscapk/obfuscators/res_string_encryption) \[Encryption]